jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies when an employer is required to attribute the value of a fringe benefit to an employee under sections RD 47 and RD 49.
 Tax liability
-(2) The employer’s FBT liability in relation to the employee is the amount calculated using the formula— tax on all-inclusive pay – tax on cash pay.
+(2) The employer’s FBT liability in relation to the employee is the amount calculated using the formula—tax on all-inclusive pay – tax on cash pay.
 Definition of items in formula
 (3) In the formula,—
   (a) tax on all-inclusive pay is the amount determined at the rate set out in schedule 1, part C, table 1 (Basic tax rates: income tax, ESCT, RSCT, RWT, and attributed fringe benefits) on the amount of the employee’s all-inclusive pay calculated using the formula in section RD 51(2):